yoavthewk/MaliciousExtension/README.md

 # MaliciousExtension
 A malicious chrome extension written in JavaScript.
-The extension steals all of the user's cookies, his search history, and reads his C:/Windows directory, sending said information to servers written in NodeJS.
+The extension steals all of the user's cookies, his search history, and reads his C:\Windows directory, sending said information to servers written in NodeJS.

 The malicious extension was not written with bad intentions, and will not be used.
 Feel free to take inspiration :)